Hunger in the United Kingdom: Politicisation

 In the run up to the 2015 general election, the issue of hunger in the UK became politicised.
-While the increase in hunger appears to have begun while Labour was in power, church groups and left wing commentators began to attack the coalition for aggravating hunger with austerity.
+While the increase in hunger appears to have begun while Labour was in power, church groups and left wing commentators began to criticise the coalition for aggravating hunger with austerity.
 Right wing commentators and politicians rebutted such arguments for misrepresenting the extent and causes of UK hunger.

 For example, in December 2012, Trussell Trust chairman Chris Mould spoke out against the coalition's welfare reforms, accusing the UK government of lacking empathy for those faced with poverty and hunger.

-In January 2013, a Conservative councillor argued there is no starvation in the UK and no need for food banks, saying they enabled recipients to spend money on alcohol instead of budgeting for food, and are an insult to the billion people in the developing world who "go to bed hungry every day".
+A Conservative councillor suggested in January 2013 that there was no starvation in the UK and no need for food banks, saying they enabled recipients to spend money on alcohol instead of budgeting for food, and were an insult to the billion people in the developing world who "go to bed hungry every day".

 A spokeswoman for Trussell responded by suggesting that while low earners in the UK avoid starvation most of the time, they can face periods of severe hunger when hit by personal crisis, which for economically vulnerable people can be something as simple as a spell of cold weather, forcing them to choose between staying warm or going hungry.

-However, the government countered that the proportion of benefits paid on time has risen from 88–89% under Labour, to 96–97% in 2014.
+However, the government countered that the proportion of benefits paid on time had risen from 88–89% under Labour, to 96–97% in 2014.
 OECD reported that people answering yes to the question "Have there been times in the past 12 months when you did not have enough money to buy food that you or your family needed?" decreased from 9.8% in 2007/2008 to 8.1% in 2011/2012, leading Toby Young to say that the rise was due to both more awareness of food banks, and the government allowing Jobcentres to refer people to food banks when they were hungry (the previous Labour government had not allowed this).
 In 2016, the All-Party MP group on hunger called for an end to political fighting over the issue, to avoid the risk of undermining public support.